offbeatwp/documentation/basics__post_models.md

 ### Filtering posts

-OffbeatWP comes with a variaty of methods to filter your posts:
+OffbeatWP comes with a variety of methods to filter your posts:

 `where($args)`

 The arguments are equal to [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query).
-But since this wont make your code very readable we do not recommend this filter.
+But since this won't make your code very readable we do not recommend this filter.

 `whereTerm($taxonomy, $terms = [], $field = 'slug', $operator = 'IN')`